OrHasan/Captcha_Analyzer/README.md

 <!-- CONFIGURATION FILE -->
 ## Configuration File
-Almost any important data inside the code can be reconfigured directly from the `Analyzer Configurations.ini` file without the need to interact with the code itself.
+Almost any important data inside the code can be reconfigured directly from the `analyzer configurations.ini` file without the need to interact with the code itself.

 In case of a missing file, the code will create it with the default data that can be found inside `def_config_file.py`.
 In case of a missing section or a specific key in one of the file sections, the code will replace the entire section with the default data (the rest of the file will be untouched).

-**Analyzer Configurations.ini** - Detailed
+**analyzer configurations.ini** - Detailed
 ```
 [general]
-data_folder = Data                                            # Data directory name
+data_folder = data                                           # Data directory name
-history_dir = %(data_folder)s/History                         # Directory of all captured captchas and the detection results for a future ML model
+history_dir = ${data_folder}/history                         # Directory of all captured captchas and the detection results for a future ML model
-process_history_dir = %(history_dir)s/Filtering Process       # Filtering process pictures history
+process_history_dir = ${history_dir}/filtering process       # Filtering process pictures history
-cleared_history_dir = %(history_dir)s/Cleared Captchas        # Final filtered pictures history
+cleared_history_dir = ${history_dir}/cleared captchas        # Final filtered pictures history
-achieved_captcha_file = %(data_folder)s/New Captcha.png       # Where to save the current tested captcha
+achieved_captcha_file = ${data_folder}/new captcha.png       # Where to save the current tested captcha
-cleared_captcha_file = %(data_folder)s/Cleared Captcha.png    # Where to save the current filtered captcha
+cleared_captcha_file = ${data_folder}/cleared captcha.png    # Where to save the current filtered captcha
 captcha_attempts = 20                                        # How many attempts to detect the captcha
+selenium_minimum_wait = 1                                    # Declare minimum wait time for an element before throwing an error
+selenium_condition_wait = 3                                  # Declare how much time to wait in case of a specific condition for an element

 [website]
 website_url = https://www.zone-h.org/archive?hz=1            # The URL with the captcha